-This instructional arrangement/setting code is used for a student who is placed in a non-public day school through the ARD committee process and provided special education and related services through a contractual agreement with a nonpublic school approved for special education.
-19 T.A.C. §89.1094.
+This instructional arrangement/setting code is used for a student who is provided special education and related services through a contractual agreement with a nonpublic school approved for special education.
+19 T.A.C. §89.63 (c)(8); 34 C.F.R. §§300.146 and 300.147.
 This instructional arrangement/setting code does not generate ADA or contact hours.
 A nonpublic day school student should be reported with an ADA eligibility code of 0 - Enrolled, Not in Membership and an instructional arrangement/setting code of 60.
-At this time, Fort Bend ISD may contract with, Providence Treatment Center, River Oaks Academy, Monarch, and Shiloh Treatment Center when appropriate.
-See codes 87 and 97 for students attending ABS West.
+At this time, Fort Bend ISD may contract with Avondale House, Providence Treatment Center, River Oaks Academy, and Shiloh Treatment Center when appropriate.